 Looking for a set you can use again and again?
 Chillhouse is your best bet.
 Though it was hard to avoid getting glue everywhere, we found these press-on nails fairly easy to apply.
-And while some glue was visible through the semi-transparent design, our tester was surprised by how good her nails looked in the end.
+And while some glue was visible through the semi-transparent design, we were pleasantly surprised by how good the nails looked in the end.

 Boasting up to three weeks of wear, Chill Tips are durable too—almost too durable.
-No press-ons loosened upon getting them wet, and they were actually somewhat difficult to remove.
+No press-ons loosened upon getting them wet, and they were actually somewhat difficult to remove, requiring some serious patience.

 Included Nails: 24 | Included Tools: Glue, buffer/file, cuticle stick | Waterproof: Yes | Reusable: Yes

 What Our Testers Say

 "I was actually quite surprised by how good they did look.
 The only thing I didn't love was that you could see the glue a little through the nail."—Maia Magill, Product Tester

 Très She Sexting Press On Acrylic Nails

 Thick and durable

 Très She Instant Acrylics can be glued down or simply stuck on using the included adhesive stickers.
 Though the stickers will save you time in a pinch, we found the gluing process was easy and stress-free, drying quickly with minimal mess.
 (The instructions say you can use both together to maximize longevity.)